Welcome to today's edition of the Rush 24-7 podcast.

 Some Democrats are assigned to post in the regime.

-Other Democrats are assigned, journalism school, and then the media.
+Other Democrats are assigned journalism school and then the media.

-Then they go back and forth.
+And they go back and forth through revolving doors.

-I had the soundbites I didn't get to them.
+One day a reporter will, the other day, Richard Stingel, I had the soundbites I didn't get to him.

-The guy who used to run Time Magazine's now working for John Kerry, spokesman.
+The guy who used to run Time magazines, now working for John Kerry, spokesman.

 So there is no journalistic independence anymore between Democrats and the media.

-But boy, did they make this babe take the walk?
+But boy, did they make this babe take the walk.

 Whoa.

-Do you imagine what they told her?
+Can you imagine what they told her?

 Can you imagine how?